jjrom/resto/INSTALLATION.md

 * set the **COMPOSE_FILE** environment variable to *docker-compose.api.yml*
 * set all the **DATABASE_*** environment variables to match the external database configuration

 It is important to notice that the **DATABASE_USER_NAME** should be a PostgreSQL user with `CREATE SCHEMA`  and `INSERT ON spatial_ref_sys` rights.
-To give a user the suitable rights, run the following sql commands:
+To give a user the suitable rights, run the following sql commands on the target database:

         GRANT CREATE ON DATABASE ${DATABASE_NAME} TO ${DATABASE_USER_NAME};
         GRANT INSERT ON TABLE spatial_ref_sys TO ${DATABASE_USER_NAME};